Grist-Data-Desk/ira-tracker/METHODOLOGY.md

 - The deduplication process is conservative, preferring to flag uncertain matches for review rather than making incorrect assumptions
 - Geographic coordinates are validated to ensure they fall within valid ranges
 - Text comparisons use normalized forms (removing common words, standardizing case, etc.)
 - The process maintains audit trails by preserving original source information
+- Location data lookups are optimized through concurrent processing and selective API usage